Cellwise Outliers: INTRODUCTION

 where the Hadamard product $\odot$ multiplies vectors (and matrices) entry by entry, and $\bone_{\di}$ is a column vector with all $\di$ components equal to $1$.
 We assume that $X$, $A^{\case}$ and $Z$ are mutually independent, with $X \sim F$ and $Z \sim H$.
 The $\di$-variate variable $A^{\case}$ has Bernoulli distributed marginals $A_j^{\case}$ for $j=1,\ldots,\di$ with success parameter $1-\eps^{\case}$, that are \textbf{fully dependent} in the sense that $P(A_1^{\case} = \ldots = A_{\di}^{\case})=1$. \citet{alqallaf2009} call this the \textit{fully dependent contamination model}.
 It implies that on average, $(1-\eps^{\case})100\%$ of the cases are clean.
 The left panel of Figure~\ref{fig:casecellmixed} visualizes this setting for a toy data set with 15 cases and 10 variables.
 Here 3 out of the 15 cases (20\%) are casewise outliers.

 Casewise robust methods require that at least half of the cases are entirely uncontaminated.
 This assumption is often realistic in low-dimensional datasets, but less so in high dimensions because then there are many variables in which something can go wrong.
-Moreover, casewise robust methods work by downweighting or deleting all variables of the outlying cases, whereas their outlying behavior might occur in only a few measurements.
-This has motivated the study of {\it cellwise outliers}.
-These are deviating measurements (cells) that can occur anywhere in the data matrix.
+Moreover, casewise robust methods work by downweighting or deleting all entries of the outlying cases, whereas their outlying behavior might occur in only a few of them.
+This has motivated the study of {\it cellwise outliers}, which are deviating measurements (cells) that can occur anywhere in the data matrix.

 The \textit{cellwise contamination model} assumes that the data are generated according to

 with $X$ and $Z$ as in~\eqref{eq:cont_case}.
 The $\di$-variate variable $A^{\cell}$ has Bernoulli components $A_j^{\cell}$ with success probability $1-\eps^{\cell}_j$.
 If the components of $A^{\cell}$ are \textbf{independent}, we obtain the \textit{fully independent contamination model} of \citet{alqallaf2009}.
 Then on average each variable has $(1-\eps^{\cell}_j)100\%$ clean values, but even a relatively small proportion of outlying cells can contaminate over half the cases, which may cause casewise robust methods to fail.
 The middle panel of Figure~\ref{fig:casecellmixed} illustrates how a dataset with $22/150 \approx 15\%$ of outlying cells yields only $4/15 \approx 27\%$ entirely uncontaminated cases.
 It also illustrates that a case can have zero, one, a few, or many outlying cells.
 In general, the probability that a case contains at least one outlying cell is $1-(1-\eps^{\cell})^{\di}$ which grows quickly with the dimension $\di$.
 For instance, when $\eps^{\cell}=0.05$ and $\di=14$ this probability is 51\%.
 It increases to 97\% when $\di=70$, thus impacting the vast majority of cases.